 Factors Affecting Nail Growth: There are so many reasons, otherwise known as factors that may alter the normal growth rate of one’s nails.

-This factors can arise as a result of carelessness, it could be internal or external, It could even be both.
+This factors can arise as a result of carelessness; it could be internal or external.
+It could even be both.

-In this article, we shall look critically into how nails grow, what we can do to improve nail growth, factors that effects nail growth and the best way to deal with them.
+In this article, we shall look critically into how nails grow, what we can do to improve nail growth, factors that effects nail growth, and the best way to deal with them.

-It’s been said a thousand times on this blog that what you eat to a large extent is the bedrock to a healthy nail growth.
+It’s been said a thousand times on this blog that what you eat to a large extent is the bedrock to healthy nail growth.

-How true is this statement?
+How accurate is this statement?
 Keep reading.

-Here’s a post I wrote few days ago on Best Food For Nail Growth.
+Here’s a post I wrote a few days ago on Best Food For Nail Growth.
 You really should check it out.

 But before we do that, let’s take a look at how nails grow.

-Recommended : What Is The Average Growth Rate Of Nails?
+Recommended: What Is The Average Growth Rate Of Nails?